Preference-based Centrality and Ranking in General Metric Spaces: Simulation Studies

 \section{Simulation Studies}

 This section investigates the finite-sample behavior of the proposed CORE estimators under Euclidean geometry.
-The simulations are designed to address two complementary questions.
-First, in a one-dimensional setting where the population preference structure is analytically tractable, we examine how the estimated score functions converge as the sample size increases and compare the gradient-based and spectral implementations.
-Second, in moderate and high dimensions, we evaluate the ability of CORE to recover the population benchmark ranking induced by the preference centrality $r_F(\cdot)$ and contrast its performance with classical depth-based procedures.
+The simulations are designed to validate the structural and statistical properties established in Section~\ref{sec:theory}.
+In particular, we examine: (i) whether the empirical estimators recover the population M-projection $\theta^\star$, (ii) whether the induced ranking aligns with the intrinsic preference centrality $r_F(\cdot)$, and (iii) how CORE compares with classical depth-based procedures across different geometric regimes.